Howl’s Moving Castle (Studio Ghibli Official Website) is a globally beloved animated feature film directed by Hayao Miyazaki, released in 2004.

 Calcifer’s Basic Information

-Moreover… it’s revealed that it was Sophie who gave Calcifer his name.
+Furthermore, in a brilliant narrative twist, we learn that it was actually a time-traveling Sophie who gave Calcifer his name.

 Markl | Voice Actor: Josh Hutcherson